Bustin' Loose (film): Plot

-Joe thinks he is there to fix and drive the bus, but he finds out his true knack is helping out the kids, especially shown when he scolds and councils Annie after she tries to sleep with him and saves Anthony from setting another person's property on fire, eventually taking the kids fishing for their first time.
+Joe thinks he is there to fix and drive the bus, but he finds out his true knack is helping out the kids, especially shown when he scolds and counsels Annie after she tries to sleep with him and saves Anthony from setting another person's property on fire, eventually taking the kids fishing for their first time.

 After fixing the bus in the rain on a dirt road, Joe and Vivian have trouble getting it out of the mud.
 When Joe leaves to get help, he is found walking in lock step with a group of Klansmen, who follow him back to the bus.
 Joe then manages to talk the head Klansman and the rest into getting the bus out to get the kids to a hospital in Washington, suddenly claiming they are all blind.
 They agree sympathetically and push them out of the mud.

 Somewhere in Montana, Donald catches up with them at a motel, after finding out Vivian lied to him and falsified the kids records.
 After trying to flee in the middle of the night, Donald catches up with them and demands they return to Philadelphia, which the kids, Vivian, and Joe all resist.

 After arriving at the farm, Vivian meets with a banker in order to secure a $15,000 loan to save the farm.
 One of the other kids overhears them and tells the rest of the kids this.
 Joe then confronts the kids, who are whining and protesting about their fate.
 Joe learns about this as well and heads into town where he sees an ad for a "trapezoid scheme" and goes in to learn about it, dressed as a cowboy from Texarkana.
 Eventually, he works his way into sitting with the group and schemes to rip them off.
 He does and gets Vivian her $15,000 then leaves with her, while two men from the group pursue them.
 After evading them and burning the money, they go back to the farm and have an argument about the money.

 They realize the old Rolls-Royce from the bank is there, and they find out the kids told the president of the bank (who is also the mayor of the town) lies about what good things Joe and Vivian did, and convinced the mayor to give the loan and make the kids a part of the community.
 After they celebrate, Donald shows up with a police officer demanding they all return to Philadelphia but has a confrontation with the mayor that he ends up losing.
 In the end, it seems that Joe is going to go back to Philly with Donald, but Donald gets to the end of the driveway, and changes his mind and lets Joe stay.